 Clinton Monchuk, the Executive Director of Farm and Food Care Saskatchewan, encourages farmers to be involved by posting on social media using the hash tag cdnagday.

-Clip- Clinton Monchuk-Farm and Food Care Saskatchewan:
+Clip-Clinton Monchuk-Farm and Food Care Saskatchewan:

 It's interesting.